 Notable Jurist HWR Wade, upon this matter of distinction and identification, has remarked in his book, “[they] are easy enough to distinguish at the extremities of the spectrum: an Act of Parliament is legislative and a deportation order is administrative.
 But in between is a wide area where either label can be used according to taste, for example, where Ministers making an order affecting a large number of people”

-Just as the name suggests, the Actions having Quasi-Judicial nature involves adjudicating functions.
-Evolution of such Quasi-Judicial actions can be credited to the escalating pressure upon the judiciary in recent years that may result in the delay in justice.
-Such actions are administrative in nature but requires judicial control and are mainly performed by the executive or administrative bodies.
+Just as the name suggests, the Actions having Quasi-Judicial nature involve adjudicating functions.
+The evolution of such Quasi-Judicial actions can be credited to the escalating pressure upon the judiciary in recent years that may result in the delay injustice.
+Such actions are administrative in nature but require judicial control and are mainly performed by the executive or administrative bodies.

 A Quasi-Judicial decision is one which has some of the attributes of a judicial decision, but completely not all.
 It involves resolving disputes by the administrative bodies or tribunals for special subject matters.